- Find a Trail

 - Get Involved

 The Bird to Gird Pathway, a designated National Recreation Trail, parallels State Route 1 along the Turnagain Arm of an inlet off the Gulf of Alaska.
-The paved trail, also known as the Indian To Girdwood Bike Path, runs for 13 miles between shore and glacier-covered mountains.
-You're likely to see wildlife along the way, including beluga whales and other sea mammals in the inlet and big game on dry land, such as Dall sheep.
+The paved trail, also known as the Indian to Girdwood Bike Path, runs for 13 miles between shore and glacier-covered mountains in Chugach State Park.
+You're likely to see wildlife along the way, including beluga whales and other sea mammals in the inlet and big game on dry land, such as mountain goats.

 Dramatic views of the water and mountains led to the designation of the Seward Scenic Highway; part of the trail uses the old road, which was rerouted, and part of the trail occupies an old rail bed.
 Along the trail you'll find interpretive signs of the interesting geologic features, and the path leads to other local trails in Girdwood, Bird and Indian.
 There's a campground in Bird and covered rest areas with picnic tables along the route.